advanced-computer-lab/AclProject/README.md

 ```sh
 npm start
 ```
+## Tests
+Every aspect of the project could be tested like for example creating a flight and reserving it,Cancelling a reservation and getting refunded,deleting/editing a flight,changing seats or flights to see the reflection of these things on the database.

 ## Contribute
 For anyone who would like to contribute in the development of the project just clone the repository using the link that you can find in 'code' button